AviatrixFieldEng/secure-egress-gatway-aws-demo/README.md

 Edit `var.tfvars` with your variables:

-* `aviatrix_aws_account_name`: The name of the AWS account in the Aviatrix controller with which you want to deploy the Secure Egress Gateways
+* `aviatrix_aws_account_name`: The name of the AWS account in the Aviatrix controller with which you want to deploy the Egress Gateways

-* `aws_region`: Region to deploy the Lamba.
+* `aws_region`: Region to deploy the lab environment.
 Defaults to `us-east-1`

-* `deploy_aws_tgw`: Deploy a TGW and VPC2 to demonstrate that Secure Egress can be seamlessly deployed with an existing transit and distributed NAT gateways.
+* `deploy_aws_tgw`: Deploy a TGW and VPC2 to demonstrate that Distributed Cloud Firewall for Egress can be seamlessly deployed with an existing transit and distributed NAT gateways.

 * `deploy_aws_workloads`: Deploy workloads in the network to simulate traffic.

-* `deploy_avx_egress_gateways`: Stage the deployment of Aviatrix Secure Egress gateways in VPC1 and VPC2
+* `deploy_avx_egress_gateways`: Stage the deployment of Aviatrix Egress gateways in VPC1 and VPC2

-* `deploy_avx_egress_policy`: Not supported yet

-* `enable_nat_avx_egress_gateways`: Configure SNAT on the Aviatrix Secure Egress gateways to automatically replace the AWS NAT Gateways.
+* `enable_nat_avx_egress_gateways`: Configure SNAT on the Aviatrix Egress gateways to automatically replace the AWS NAT Gateways.
 This can be done via Terraform or manually in the GUI depending on whether the customer wants to see programmatic configuration or Click Ops.

-* `deploy_avx_egress_policy`: Not supported yet

 * `number_of_azs`: Number of AZs in VPC1.
 Many customers use 2+ AZs.
 This is so that the demo can match the customer environment.